scottyschup/ruby-curriculum/language-intermediate/gems-and-rvm.md

 ## `sudo gem install` and rvm

 > **This section is OS X and Linux specific**.
 Windows users cannot
 > install rvm: it's only for *nix systems.
-In any case, I believe that
+However,
-> Windows users who have installed Ruby through RubyInstaller should
+> Windows users who have installed Ruby through RubyInstaller can
-> already be able to install gems without using `sudo` and are already
+> already install gems without using `sudo` and are already
 > using an up-to-date Ruby.

 If you aren't using rvm, you will run into an error like